ayles-software/laravel-mysql-s3-backup/README.md

 # Laravel MySQL to S3 Backup

 This is a very simple database backup script for Laravel.
-It takes a `mysqldump` and saves it to [Amazon S3](http://aws.amazon.com/s3/).
+It takes a `mysqldump` and saves it to [Amazon S3](http://aws.amazon.com/s3/) or compatible object storage.
 It also supports trimming backups to only have X days worth on S3.

 This package is very opinionated.
 Other backup scripts can support other database types or other places besides S3 to store your backup.
 This does not.